Hydraulics, Hydrology & Hydroinformatics

 • Analysis of hydrologic responses to land use, rainfall patterns, and management practices

-• Integration of hydrologic/hydraulic modeling with green infrastructure and hybrid (green–grey–blue) systems
+• Integration of hydrologic and hydraulic modeling with green infrastructure and hybrid (green–grey–blue) systems

 • Use of environmental data and computational tools to support engineering design and planning